 7. Doors that fully open

 9. Kitchen sink and fridge separated from stove

 10. Bed in a commanding position so the entry is seen while in bed

-11. Preferably one bathroom wall is the outside wall of the property Share a free sample 2014 Romantic Forecast.
-Get a free preview of your one-week Romantic Forecast!
-Make the most out of your love life!
+11. Preferably one bathroom wall is the outside wall of the property Share a free sample Career Strengths Reading.
+What are your strongest talents at work?
+The answers await with this unique reading!
 Buyer’s Checklist -- Don’ts

 1. No landscape that slopes steeply down behind a house